kaiiyer/kaiiyer/README.md

  - 😄 I'm Kai Iyer in Japan & NetworkOverclocker in Canada.

- - This 🦡 says they 💕 my latest blog post: **[Intellectual Ninja](https://kaiiyer.github.io/blog/Insights-of-Sitecore-XP-Deserialization-RCE-CVE-2021–42237.html)**
+ - This 🦊 says they 🙌 my latest blog post: **[Intellectual Ninja](https://kaiiyer.github.io/blog/Insights-of-Sitecore-XP-Deserialization-RCE-CVE-2021–42237.html)**

-Last updated by magic on 27 Apr 2025.
+Last updated by magic on 1 May 2025.

  ---